hallumy/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la displays all the content in the current directory including hidden files ls -na displays current directory content in digit form mkdir is used to create a directory mv is used to move a file from one directory to another
+ls -la displays all the content in the current directory including hidden files ls -na displays current directory content in digit form mkdir is used to create a directory mv is used to move a file from one directory to another rm used to delete a file